 So, the first piece of advice is to choose your stair carpet before ordering your carpet rods.
 Ideally, have it fitted too, before choosing – this will reduce the risk of measuring up incorrectly.

-What diameter of rod should you go for?
+What diameter of rod to choose?

 If you are looking for a pleasing effect, the wider your staircase then the thicker the stair-rod you will require.
 Interestingly, staircases vary enormously in width.
 A new-build or Victorian terrace may have a staircase that measures as little as 800mm, or even less.
 In contrast, the central staircase of a 21st century, luxury house could be three times or more as wide.